 6. Kalihiwai Falls

 You can also view this multi-tier falls by horseback riding or set out on foot.
+The area’s picturesque pool at the base of the falls is perfect for photography lovers or families looking for a scenic spot.

 You can also see Kalihiwai Falls when you hop on a guided tour.
-Along the way you’ll learn about the wildlife, plant life, geology, and history of the surrounding area.
+Along the way, you’ll learn about the wildlife, plant life, geology, and history of the surrounding area.

 Book a private Kauai sightseeing tour.